zpzim/SCAMP/README.md

 # Environment
 This base project requires:
  * At least version 9.0 of the CUDA toolkit available [here](https://developer.nvidia.com/cuda-toolkit).
- * At least version 6.0 of clang (for clang-tidy and clang-format)
+ * Currently builds under Ubuntu/Fedora Linux using gcc/clang and nvcc with cmake (3.8+ for cuda support), this version is not available directly from all package managers so you may need to install it manually from [here](https://cmake.org/download/)
- * Currently builds under Ubuntu/Fedora Linux using gcc/clang and nvcc with cmake (3.8+ for cuda support), this version is not yet available directly from all package managers (i.e. apt) so you will probably need to install it manually from [here](https://cmake.org/download/)
+ * Optional: At least version 6.0 of clang (for clang-tidy and clang-format)
  * Google protobufs (v2) must be installed as SCAMP uses this input to communicate internally, protobuf v2.6.x minimum is required, some package managers do not provide this version yet and you will need to install from source [here](https://github.com/protocolbuffers/protobuf/blob/master/src/README.md)
  * An NVIDIA GPU with CUDA support is also required.
 You can find a list of CUDA compatible GPUs [here](https://developer.nvidia.com/cuda-gpus)
  * Currently Supports Kepler-Volta, but Turing and beyond will likely work as well, just add the -gencode flag for your specific architecture in CMakeLists.txt